-The Office of Student Financial Assistance (OSFA) is dedicated to helping students make smart financial choices while in college.
+The Office of Student Financial Assistance is dedicated to helping students make informed financial choices while in college.
 There are four types of financial aid available to assist in meeting the cost of attending college: grants, scholarships, student employment, and loans.
 Grants and scholarships are considered "gift" aid and generally do not have to be repaid.
 However, if a student drops or withdraws from any classes for which financial aid has been received, the student may have to return any "unearned" funds.
-Loans are considered "self-help" aid and always have to be repaid.
-Student employment requires the student to work in exchange for a pay check.
+Loans are considered "self-help" aid and always have to be repaid (see Return of Title IV Funds).
+Student employment requires the student to work in exchange for a paycheck.

 Please remember that students interested in federal financial aid must complete the Free Application for Federal Student Aid (FAFSA) and meet general eligibility criteria.
-For detailed information on the financial aid process and sources of aid, visit the financial aid Web site at www.nova.edu/financialaid.
+For detailed information on the financial aid process and sources of aid, visit the financial aid website at www.nova.edu/financialaid.